-Students enrolled in the Human Services Program are expected to display conduct in accordance to the legal, moral, and ethical standards of the Alcohol and Other Drug counseling profession as stated in the ICB Code of Ethics for ICB Credentialed Personnel and the Waubonsee community:
+Students enrolled in the Human Services Program are expected to display conduct in accordance to the legal, moral, and ethical standards of the Illinois Certification Board and the Waubonsee community:

-• Each student is accountable for individual behavior and is expected to act in a responsible, mature manner that reflects the qualities of honesty, integrity, courtesy, reliability, and responsible interpersonal skills.
-Profanity, derogatory comments, and emotional responses which inhibit learning or

-- Harassment based on race, color, religion, gender, sexual orientation/identification, age, national origin, veteran's status, marital status, disability, or any other characteristic will not be permitted. - Student behavior must not interfere with agency/staff/faculty relationships. - Honesty is expected of all students both in the classroom and clinical setting.
+- Each student is accountable for individual behavior and is expected to act in a responsible, mature manner that reflects the qualities of honesty, integrity, courtesy, reliability, and responsible interpersonal skills.
+Profanity, derogatory comments, and emotional responses which inhibit learning or effective functioning will not be permitted, and may result in a lowering of a course grade.
+Such conduct may be referred to the Waubonsee Student Conduct Board for consideration. - Harassment based on race, color, religion, gender, sexual orientation/identification, age, national origin, veteran's status, marital status, disability, or any other characteristic will not be permitted. - Student behavior must not interfere with agency/staff/faculty relationships. - Honesty is expected of all students both in the classroom and clinical setting.
 Acts of lying, cheating, plagiarism, forgery, alteration, and/or falsification of clinical/laboratory documents, written work, or academic records will not be permitted.